Saeed Jones: Prose and other projects

 Jones previously worked for BuzzFeed as the founding LGBT editor and its executive culture editor.
-While at BuzzFeed, Jones cohosted BuzzFeed New's morning show AM to DM from fall 2017 until mid-2019.
+While at BuzzFeed, Jones cohosted BuzzFeed News' morning show AM to DM from fall 2017 until mid-2019.
 Jones also wrote an advice column for BuzzFeed's READER newsletter entitled "Dear Ferocity."

 His memoir How We Fight for Our Lives was published by Simon & Schuster in 2019.
 The New Yorker called the book's tone and content "urgent, immediate, matter of fact".
 NPR called it an "outstanding memoir" with "elements that profoundly connect him to poetry" and to "many of us who grew up dreaming of a chance at upward social mobility".
 The book won the Kirkus Prize for Nonfiction in 2019 and a Lambda Literary Award in 2020.

 In 2022, Jones's interview with Debbie Millman was featured on the Storybound (podcast) season 5 premiere.

-Jones is one of the hosts of the Vibe Check podcast.
+In August 2022, Jones launched a Sirius XM podcast called Vibe Check.
+Co-hosted by Sam Sanders and Zach Stafford, the podcast focuses on "news and culture from a Black and queer perspective."